wavesgroup/spectral-wave-models-review/slides/inside.md

 \sigma^2 = gk\tanh(kh)
 $$

-This relationship determines how waves of different wavelengths travel at different speeds.
+Determines how waves of different wavelengths travel at different speeds.

+Optionally, may include surface tension effects for the gravity-capillary wave regime.

 </section>